Viewing Study NCT06538168

 Acronym: None

-Overall this research aims to address gaps in diabetes education and promote behavioral changes to improve diabetes care and reduce DFUs Continuous training and education for HCPs are vital for enhancing their competence in managing DFUs and improving patient outcomes
+Overall, this research aims to enhance diabetes education and promote behavioral changes to improve diabetes care and reduce the incidence of DFUs.
+Continuous training and education for HCPs are crucial for improving their competence in managing DFUs and achieving better patient outcomes.

 Detailed Description: Diabetes is a major global health issue affecting over half a billion people worldwide leading to serious complications such as diabetic foot ulcers DFUs The increasing incidence of DFUs necessitates further research to manage and prevent these severe complications Healthcare professionals HCPs play a crucial role in addressing the rising incidence of diabetes and DFUs through capacity building and periodic education However many HCPs are inadequately prepared to deliver comprehensive diabetes self-management education DSME which is essential for preventing and treating DFUs